Give the gift of Water

 Deep tube wells - Deep tube wells are dug a lot deeper than a water well.
 A pump is then fixed on to gather water.
 Lifespan is 10+ years

 Hand Pump - Hand pumps are not dug as deep, but they are great for providing water for a family or small community.
-These last on average between 2-5 years.
+These last on average between 2-5 years and will be constructed in India, Nepal, Pakistan & Sri Lanka.

 Personalised feedback will be provided on donations of full Wells/Pump/Boreholes